 What Are Walk Boards?

 Walk boards are temporary platforms placed between scaffold structures or supports.
 Workers stand or move on them while working at height.
 These boards create a flat, stable area to walk, stand, or place tools.
 Walk boards are available in various forms, including wood, aluminum, and composite materials.
-Many include slip-resistant surfaces or built-in safety hooks.
-Some are designed for specific load ratings and weather conditions.
-Unlike standard scaffold planks, walk board offer greater comfort, a wider platform, and often meet higher safety standards.
-They are used in construction, building maintenance, and even warehouse operations.
+Many walk boards have slip-resistant surfaces or built-in safety hooks.
+Some are made for specific load ratings and site conditions, including wet or windy weather.
+Compared with standard scaffold planks, walk boards offer better comfort and a wider walking surface.
+They also often meet stricter safety requirements.
+Builders use them for construction, building maintenance, and warehouse work.

 Walk Boards vs Scaffolding Plank